naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 That being said, they're too expensive in terms of time and effort.
 Lots of candidates don't like them, and companies can't scale that kind of interview once you have over 200 engineers because of the out-sized effort in reviewing all the projects.
 (I totally made that number up, but you get the point).

-In my own experience, I found myself preferring to do a LeetCode interview after getting rejected by a company that offered take-home assessments.
-For me, doing that one programming project took the span of scheduling and completing about 3 LC style phone screens.
-It's just not a good use of my time when I'm hunting for jobs.
+In my own experience, I found myself reluctantly preferring to do a LeetCode interview after getting rejected by a company that gave me a take-home assessment.
+For me, doing that one programming project took the span of scheduling and completing about 3 LC style phone screens -- it just wasn't a good use of my time when I was hunting for jobs.
 Would I do one if I had to?
 Absolutely.
 But would I jump for the opportunity?

 <iframe src="https://giphy.com/embed/lokUlZaZgMAQlI05pu" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/chef-key-and-peele-keyandpeele-lokUlZaZgMAQlI05pu"></a></p>